 I think the discipline if you draw every day, it becomes like breathing.
 Drawing being like handwriting, you know, the most intimate thing one does." - Maggi Hambling, from a conversation with Grayson Perry on Grayson's Art Club

-After I realized yesterday that I started my daily writing too late, leaving me less time to do my other passion projects, I remembered that I was part of an online community called "London Writers' Salon" that meets every morning at 8am London time.
-The concept is straightforward - writers (authors, bloggers, journalers, poets, ...) come together to create a joint space to write together.
+I was part of an online community called "London Writers' Salon" that meets every morning at 8am London time.
+The concept is straightforward - writers (authors, bloggers, journalists, poets, ...) come together to create a joint space to write together.
 The organizers would read some words of wisdom (s. the starting quote) and ask for the group`s intentions, so what we want to write about today.
 Then we would put ourselves on mute and start writing, with or without camera on.
 So it is a great community of writers, who are familiar with potential writing blockages, to support and hold each other accountable.